NielsennGordonn/Thermocouple-Comport-live-data/README.md

 How It Works
-The system consists of three Python scripts: datat.py: The main script that collects data, logs it to a file, and generates real-time graphs. temp.py: Reads temperature data from the thermocouple via a serial COM port. voltz.py: Reads displacement voltage data from a sensor via another serial COM port.
+The system consists of three Python scripts:
+  -datat.py: The main script that collects data, logs it to a file, and generates real-time graphs.
+  -temp.py: Reads temperature data from the thermocouple via a serial COM port.
+  -voltz.py: Reads displacement voltage data from a sensor via another serial COM port.

 Steps:
-  The user inputs their name, date, and project name via a Tkinter prompt.
+  -The user inputs their name, date, and project name via a Tkinter prompt.
-  The user is then prompted to enter the COM ports for the temperature and voltage sensors.
+  -The user is then prompted to enter the COM ports for the temperature and voltage sensors.
-  The temp.py and voltz.py scripts communicate with the respective sensors over RS232.
+  -The temp.py and voltz.py scripts communicate with the respective sensors over RS232.
-  Data is continuously logged into a .txt file and displayed in real-time using Matplotlib.
+  -Data is continuously logged into a .txt file and displayed in real-time using Matplotlib.
-  The program plots temperature vs. displacement (converted from voltage readings).
+  -The program plots temperature vs. displacement (converted from voltage readings).
-  The script allows for user interruption and safely closes serial connections upon termination.
+  -The script allows for user interruption and safely closes serial connections upon termination.

 COM Ports Configuration
-  Since the sensors communicate via RS232, each sensor must be assigned to a COM port.
+  -Since the sensors communicate via RS232, each sensor must be assigned to a COM port.
 The user is prompted to enter the COM port numbers when running the script.
 Ensure that:
-  The thermocouple is connected to the correct COM port (e.g., COM10).
+  -The thermocouple is connected to the correct COM port (e.g., COM10).
-  The displacement sensor is connected to another COM port (e.g., COM9).
+  -The displacement sensor is connected to another COM port (e.g., COM9).
-  The correct baud rate (300) and serial settings are configured for both devices.
+  -The correct baud rate (300) and serial settings are configured for both devices.
-  If using USB-to-RS232 adapters, verify their port assignments in the device manager.
+  -If using USB-to-RS232 adapters, verify their port assignments in the device manager.

 Hardware Requirements

-Thermocouple for temperature measurement
-  Displacement sensor with RS232 output
+  Thermocouple for temperature measurement Displacement sensor with RS232 output
   Computer with Python installed
   RS232-to-USB adapters (if needed)